 Natalie has led seminars on writing as a practice for the last thirty years.
 People from around the world attend her life-changing workshops and she has earned a reputation as a great teacher.

 Eddie Soloway is a photographer, teacher, and storyteller committed to opening our eyes to the natural world.
 He has taught photography and creativity for leading photographic institutions and schools around the world.
+He is the founder of Taproot, an online creative gathering.
 As an educator, Eddie has received the Excellence in Photographic Teaching Award from CENTER and been named one of America’s best photography workshop teachers by Photo District News.